EDI Price Lists Are Misleading: How to Compare Real Monthly Spend

 Gather your EDI document counts, average and peak monthly data volumes (in kilo-characters if possible), and the number of partners and mailboxes in use.
 This gives you a baseline for all vendor quotes.

-Migrating to a new VAN often includes onboarding and partner setup work.
-Divide any one-time migration quote by 12 to spread it over your first year for apples-to-apples monthly comparison.
-With Nexus VAN, migration and onboarding come included at no extra cost, which meaningfully changes the comparison for many companies.
+Divide any one-time migration quote by 12 to spread it over your first year for an apples-to-apples monthly comparison.
+With Nexus VAN, migration and onboarding are included at no extra cost — which meaningfully changes the comparison for most companies.

 If your current provider delivers slow or inconsistent support, your internal IT or EDI staff may spend hours chasing down issues.
-Compare that experience to providers with proven rapid response and dedicated migration dashboards.
-In some cases, efficient support and transparency can cut internal resource allocation by more than half, especially during critical go-lives or partner onboarding cycles.
+Efficient support and transparent tooling can cut internal resource allocation by more than half, especially during critical go-lives.

 Test your cost model using different usage levels and partner counts.
-For instance, what happens to your invoice when you double your partners during a high-growth period, or handle a surge in document volume around the holidays?
-A pricing model like Nexus VAN’s, which includes unlimited IDs, partners, and mailboxes, keeps growth from triggering unexpected fees.
-Many other providers do not.
+What happens to your invoice when you double your partners during a high-growth period, or handle a surge in document volume around the holidays?
+A pricing model like Nexus VAN's — which includes unlimited IDs, partners, and mailboxes — keeps growth from triggering unexpected fees.

 Why Transparent Kilo-Character Billing Solves the Problem